jara001/f1tenth-rules/rules_v3.md

 ### Vehicle parameters

 - You can't hinder the opponents from detecting your car, e.g., using materials/colors to adjust the car reflectivity.
-- The car must occupy a space of size at least 12×12 cm at every horizontal plane between 10 to 30 cm above the ground.
-Usually, this is achieved by placing a 12x12x20cm box on top of the car at the back.
+- While on the track, the car must occupy a square-shaped space of size at least 12×12 cm at every horizontal plane between 10 to 30 cm above the ground.
+Usually, this is achieved by placing a 12x12x20cm box on top of the car at its back.
     - The box should be made of LiDAR perceivable material (e.g., cardboard) and not be reflective.
-    - Teams may use any shape object placed at the back of the car as long as the car has a LiDAR “signature” of at least 12x12cm at every horizontal plane between 10 to 30 cm above the ground.
     - As long as the object results in the desired LiDAR signature, the object can have any additional aeorodynamic shapes added like fins, wings, etc.
     - The box maybe of any color as long as it is easily perceivable by the LiDARs of the other cars.
 - There has to be a free USB-A connector on the car computer to be used during the competition.

-_Note: Koreans allow parts of the competition to be driven without a box (when there is only one car on the track).
-I'd say we force it all the way._

 ## Competition Area

 _Reserved for future._

+_Felix: Is this intended for tables and stuff?_

+_J: Not sure now..._

 ## Track

 Racing track is...

-The competition rules should specify:
+The competition rules must specify:

 - Nature of the surface (flatness, reflectiveness, material).
 - Nature of the room.